 Sheryl had run out of the laundry wrapped in a pink chequered woollen blanket:

 “Gran-mama gran-mama we did it!
 The fire is gone gran-mama we’re safe!”

 The sound of sirens loomed but they were no longer a threat, the fire had passed, the spot fires put out, the home saved.
 Clara took off the mask, let her long greying hair out off the tight bun and with her bony knuckles wiped her tears from her tired eyes.

 A fire fighter truck stopped opposite her house and two men jumped out hurriedly to rescue the two frail figures wrapped in old chequered blankets.
 But the two stayed still calm and smiling.
 They had just saved their home.

-The old lady and the little girl stood triumphantly and proud in front of their home and the men had no one to rescue.
+The old lady and the little girl stood triumphantly in front of their home, and the men had no one to rescue.